Mitt Romney: Second impeachment of Donald Trump (2021)

 On January 13, 2021, the House voted to impeach Trump a second time for incitement of insurrection.
 On January 26, Republican senator Rand Paul of Kentucky introduced a motion to dismiss the impeachment charge.
-The objection was defeated on a 55–45 vote; Romney was one of the five Republicans to vote against it, along with Susan Collins, Lisa Murkowski, Ben Sasse and Pat Toomey.
+The objection was defeated on a 55–45 vote; Romney was one of the five Republicans to vote against it.

 On February 13, 2021, Romney and five other Republican senators voted to allow other witnesses in the impeachment trial.
-Republican senator and Trump ally Ron Johnson got in a heated exchange with Romney, saying, "We never should've had this impeachment trial."
 Later that day Romney voted to convict Trump for the second time along with six of his Republican colleagues.
 The final vote was 57 to convict and 43 to acquit.
 He wrote a statement that read in part:

 President Trump attempted to corrupt the election by pressuring the Secretary of State of Georgia to falsify the election results in his state.
 President Trump incited the insurrection against Congress by using the power of his office to summon his supporters to Washington on January 6th and urging them to march on the Capitol during the counting of electoral votes.
 He did this despite the obvious and well known threats of violence that day.
 President Trump also violated his oath of office by failing to protect the Capitol, the Vice President, and others in the Capitol.
 Each and every one of these conclusions compels me to support conviction.

+Second presidency of Donald Trump

+In December 2025, Romney expressed in a New York Times editorial that the affluent must contribute more in taxes to tackle the escalating national debt.
+He argued that merely reducing spending is insufficient, and to avert the United States from approaching a "fiscal cliff", it is essential to manage both expenditures and revenues—this includes increasing taxes on the wealthy.
+He has proposed that certain significant exemptions and "tax loopholes" should be eliminated.